AllBranFlakes/Cleland_Brian_set09117/readme.md

-GenericaL Artifical Draughts Organizing System v:0.3
+Grid Like Arrayed Draughts Organizing System v:0.5

 - Move the cursor with the arrow keys.
 - Press space to select/move.